 There are other factors that react with the free chlorine in your swimming pool water.
 These elements can seriously affect the pool chlorine chemistry of your pool water; thus, resulting in the production of chloramines.
 These elements include

-In fact, because your pool chlorine chemistry level is stable and in excess, break-point chlorination may cause an increase organic chloramines.
+In fact, because your pool chlorine chemistry level is stable and in excess, break-point chlorination may cause an increase in organic chloramines.

 Some suggested methods that are commonly used are as follows:

-When your swimming pool consist of inorganic chloramines, monochloramine is usually the predominant form of combined chlorine.
+When your swimming pool consists of inorganic chloramines, monochloramine is usually the predominant form of combined chlorine.
 This is usually the case when your pH level of the water falls between 7.2 and 7.8.
 The chlorine to ammonia ratio in your pool water at this point is 5:1 or less.
 As the level of your pool chlorine chemistry increases, your chlorine to ammonia ratio will also increase.

 Furthermore, you will have dichloramine and nitrogen trichloride forming as well.
 Dichloramine and nitrogen trichloride are far more irritating than monochloramines.
 This means that your pool bathers will have more serious burns to their eyes and mucus membranes.
-These two entities are also responsible for the chlorine smell, that is produced in an indoor water facility with a poor ventilation system.
+These two entities are also responsible for the chlorine smell, which is produced in an indoor water facility with a poor ventilation system.

 Chloramines are considered effective pool disinfectants.
-Unfortunately they act more slowly than HOCL.
+Unfortunately, they act more slowly than HOCL.
 Ideally, the amount of combined chlorine in your pool should be zero.
 According to local and state regulations, the maximum ppm for combined chlorine in pools is 0.2 and 0.5 ppm for your spas (hot tubs).

-Unfortunately a DPD test does not measure the combined chlorine level directly.
-This test does in fact, measure the level of free chlorine (FC) during the first step.
+Unfortunately, a DPD test does not measure the combined chlorine level directly.
+This test does in fact measure the level of free chlorine (FC) during the first step.
 In the second step, you will be measuring your total chlorine (TC) level.
 Your total chlorine is the sum of your combined chlorine + your free chlorine.